-The short version of who I am, where I’m from, what my inspirations are how MOF got its name.
+The short version of who I am, where I’m from, what my inspirations are and how MOF got its name.

 I grew up in the 1970s and 80s with an intense fascination with space exploration, science fiction, classical and contemporary mythology, animals, biology, modern military aviation, comic books, graphic novels, martial arts, performance arts and visual arts.
 It was important to my mother that her children grew up cultured, so she instilled keen interests in music, literature, journalism, psychology, sociology and multiculturalism in all her children at very early ages.
 Above all, she raised us with Pentecostal Christian beliefs to ensure that God would become, and remain, a central part in our existences.
 Consequently, it’s no surprise to me that all of these diverse interests have always been filtered through my artwork.